PacoZG/pacoder/README.md

 🎯 I’m a developer with a background in **Communications Engineering**, passionate about crafting web apps and managing cloud-native infrastructure.

-🌍 Based in Finland 🇫🇮 | Originally from Spain 🇪🇸
+🌍 Based in Finland 🇫🇮 | Live in Spain 🇪🇸 for 10 years | Originally from Mexico 🇲🇽
 🌐 Check out my portfolio → [pacoderzavala.com][website]

 ---